-One musical work may contain several meanings, depending on the political rituals from which it is issued, the historical context of its creation and its reception, and the aesthetic and ideological discourses surrounding it.
+A musical work may contain several meanings, depending on the political rituals with which it is performed, the historical context of its creation and its reception, and the aesthetic and ideological discourses surrounding it.
 It also involves the efforts of political powers to fix or to maintain at least one of the possible meanings in a work that is inherently polysemic.
 Thus, the manipulation of a musical work’s polysemy through specific political rituals and measures constitutes one of the primary methods of propaganda, even if the deployment and reception of musical works at the heart of propaganda dispositifs are never linear and unequivocal.
 Their effectiveness and even the possibility of their deployment depends on many historical, aesthetic, and sociological factors.

 For the contextualist approach that I will defend here, however, the symbolic dimension of musical works and practices may rest on a text or be intrinsic to its material, its form, or its musical language according to aesthetic conventions or artistic traditions.
 But more often than not, the significance that power grants to works—nationalist, Nazi, anti-fascist, anti-communist—is external to musical material or musical language and rests with the actors according to the context in which it is performed or uttered.

 Music and propaganda in democracy: the case of humanitarian songs